Manuel-GG-89/Golang-Proposals/README.md

 # Golang-Proposals
 Proposals for Go language

-Proposal of a monadic Resut types and its examples of use are found in the Main.go file.
+Proposal of monadics Resut types and its examples of use are found in the Main.go file.
 Can be useful to dispatch Gorutines avoiding panics and unexpected results.

 The monadic_types.go file has some basic monads and high -order functions, but not